comp423-25s/csxl-team-e9/docs/git-together.md

 ## Database

-The database for Git Together required two new entities to store the answers for initial form answers and specific form answers.
+The database for Git Together required four new entities to store the answers for the initial form and the specific form, as well as past student matches and past teacher matches.
 Whenever a match is requested these entities are accessed and the needed information is sent to the correct place.
-In the future we will store matches, to lower requests to OpenAI.
+Whenever a student or teacher wants to view their matches the correct entity is accessed and the past matches show up.

 ## Frontend